andriisysa/etl-test/README.md

 ## Setup env
 ### Setup postgresql env
-There is postgresql env example in postgresql directory.
+Create a .env file under postgresql directory and add POSTGRES_USER and POSTGRES_PASSWORD environment variables.

-You can specify postgres username and password there. \
+There is env.example file in postgresql directory and you can follow the example from it.

 Note: You must add .env file in the postgresql directory.

 example: